cert-manager/website/README.md

 ### Building for a Release

 On release, all output is placed into the `out/` directory.

-Building a full release includes re-running API + CLI doc generation for the latest version of cert-manager, and then running a next.js `build` followed by `export`.
 The full release process can be run through one script:

 ```bash
 ./scripts/build-release
 ```

-If you want to test that the build still works locally, you can run `./scripts/build` to build while skipping regeneration of API / CLI docs.

 ### API / CLI Documentation Generation